Inom-Turdikulov/notes/output/md/index.md

 date: 1678377600
 tags:
 - outline
-title: My dialy activities and goals
 ---

+# My daily activities and goals

 This page contains actual lists of things I'm doing [now](./now.md) (daily activities), long term goals and some other things.
 I need constantly check and update this